mihawk/PykCharts.js/README.md

 BSD v3 License.
 Copyright 2015 Pykih Software LLP. [https://pykih.com](https://pykih.com)

-You are not granted rights or licenses to the trademarks of the Pykih, including without limitation the PykCharts name or logo.
+You are not granted any rights or licenses to the trademarks of Pykih including, without limitation, the PykCharts name or logo.